GSA/cio-council/pages/privacy-statement.md

 We want to make it clear that we will not obtain personally identifying information about you when you visit our site, unless you choose to provide that information to us.
 Except for authorized law enforcement investigations, or as otherwise required by law, we do not share any information we receive with anyone else.

-### Security
-For site security purposes and to ensure that this service remains available to all users, EOP webservers use industry-standard methods to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
-Unauthorized attempts to upload information or change information on EOP servers are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 ### Links to other sites
 The pages on CIO.gov may include hypertext links or pointers to information created and maintained by other public and private organizations.
 If you have any questions about these policies, please contact us at [feedback@cio.gov](mailto:feedback@cio.gov).